 Although Canvas provide good learning tools, a direct one-to-one professional interaction to resolve difficult issues is often the most effective.
 For example, you may have a certain technical/mathematical problem that is frustratingly difficult to solve and may not be resolved in open forums or elsewhere.
-There will be open online office hours (on a weekly schedule) offered, where we will use the interactive collaborative tools to

-- address these questions.
-A Teaching Assistant is also available for the course, who can help with different aspects of the course. - When required, please feel free to send me an email and a contact number so that I can call you directly to resolve it.
-I will also be able to meet with you personally, if there is a need for it.
+There will be open online office hours (on a weekly schedule) offered, where we will use the interactive collaborative tools to address these questions.
+When required, please feel free to send me an email and a contact number so that I can call you directly to answer your questions.
+I will also be able to meet with you in person, if there is a need for it.